 Numerous issues have plagued Aston Villa in recent years and the last thing I’m going to do is try and pinpoint exactly where it all began and whether it was entirely down to owners, players, managers etc. We’ve been there, we’ve argued and the record needed changing rapidly.
 The one area that does interest me most though in the seemingly endless ‘track of frustration’ is that of our travel issues.

 Now it’s clear that when we departed the Premier League we were awful, both home and away.
 Three wins all season was an embarrassment to say the least.
-However, whilst this season has seen a slight improvement in home form it could be argued that it’s been just as embarrassing when we travel away from home again.
+However, whilst this season has seen a slight improvement in the home form it could be argued that it’s been just as embarrassing when we travel away from home again with even some of the bookies like pinnacle code don’t fancy us on the road.

 Don’t get me wrong, the euphoria of winning away at Reading after a long day at work was one of the highlights of the season (a sentence in itself that was painful to type!) but when we really reflect on this season, the away form remains alarming.
 Four away wins.
 Other than against Reading who have done incredibly well this season and could even end up in the Premier League, these came at Queens Park Rangers, Rotherham United and Wigan Athletic respectively.
 Two of which were relegated to League One as the bottom two teams with funnily enough, the worst two home records.
 The other at Loftus Road where Queens Park Rangers ended the season just two points off the drop themselves.